Bl4k31/Bash-Chat-System/README.md

     c.
 Select `ADD`.
 4. Click `Change All…`

-To Open chat go to your user folder (Macintosh HD/Users/firstname.lastname) Double click the Tx and Rx scripts

 ## Connecting to a server

+1. To Open the chat go to your installation folder (Usually: Users/firstname.lastname)
+2. Double click the MSG.sh script

 ### MSG.sh